 There were however several requests to ask for more technical specifications to help them in reproducing specific objects they felt were significant.
-Some of the elders said they could reproduce the objects shown on the photos, but other objects have fallen out of use, others could not remember how things were made or what they were for.
-The mat weavers among the group wanted to know more mat weaving patterns, dyeing techniques and the materials used.
+Some of the elders said they could reproduce the objects shown in the photos, but other objects have fallen out of use, and others could not remember how things were made or what they were for.
+The mat weavers in the group wanted to know more about mat weaving patterns, dyeing techniques, and the materials used.
 They asked for other objects in the inventory that would use Igem in making other things (e.g they loved this Blaan bag that I showed them).

 d) Institutionally, the Field Museum will be able to mirror the annotated object descriptions in the Mapping site in their own online database.
 A copy of the documentation will be sent to the Field Museum along with the Blaan request to have Blaan variant spellings changed in the Field Museum’s database.